Skip to content

 You can find out more about NRA on the Love Newmilns website.

-NRA feel privileged that Frank Carty, the artist who created this mural is local to Newmilns and has been keen for some time to create murals to be featured in his hometown.
+NRA feel privileged that Frank and Mandy Carty, the artists who created these murals are local to Newmilns and have been keen for some time to create murals to be featured in their hometown.

-Frank is well known and respected in Newmilns as he also does work with the local school, as such, he is an artist the community would get behind.
+Frank and Mandy are well known and respected in Newmilns as they also do work with the local school, as such, they are artists the community would get behind.

 The commissioning process